 Examples of this abound, but probably the most easily recognized one is about Coca-Cola.
 According to Forbes Most Valuable Brands of 2018 Coca-Cola’s brand was valued at $57.3 billion (yes, with a B).
 You might not be Coca-Cola, but your brand carries value and only increases with time and good stewardship.
 Managing and maintaining the integrity of the brand and making sure it always is represented well through the business and its employees, will increase its value in the long run.
 This is also something people look at when purchasing or valuing a company.

 If you have a lousy, or even non-existent brand, it’s harder to get behind the company and product.
 Think of your brand as your flag, many great movements in history, from civil rights to those of battle have had something that people rallied behind.
 Now, brands are the new flags people rally behind.
+Presidential candidates create brands when running and so do social justice groups.
 Creating it when you are small makes it easier as you get larger.

 Branding always makes for better marketing.
 The key is everything matches and makes sense.
 When you create a brand you are really putting into graphics, and words, the story of the company.
 It’s who and why, which makes the job of marketing easier and more effective when you do something.
 Having an ad with unicorns on it when your brand is gothic vampires doesn’t usually go well (though I’m sure there will be some ad campaign using this effectively).